• Skip to primary navigation

 Make-ahead friendly

-You can make these ahead and bake right before you're ready to eat so they are great for taking on vacations, to a friend's houses or for serving houseguests.
+You can make these ahead and bake right before you're ready to eat so they are great for taking on vacations, to a friend's houses or for serving house guests.

 With their buttery Hawaiian buns, onion-poppy seed sauce, melty Havarti cheese and peppery ham, these sliders hit all the right notes.
 Yet are so simple to prepare.
 Make ahead up to 3 days in advance, refrigerate, then just bake before serving.

-Feeds a Big Family or Small Group
+Feeds a Big Family or a Small Group

 This simple and quick recipe is ideal for feeding a family or small crowd as it makes a dozen sliders.